Maruful007/Calculator-With-PHP/README.md

 ### Executing program

+* A Demo OF The Calculator.
+[Click Here To Visit](https://calculator.compito.ml/lang/en.php)

 * To Run This File On Your Local Host Type This Command:
 ```
 php -S localhost:8080 -t /